patilnabhi/tbotnav/README.md

 ### 3. Step-by-step guide:

-1. Turn on turtlebot and ensure that networking is setup correctly
+1. Turn on TurtleBot and ensure that networking is setup correctly

 2. Connect ASUS Xtion Pro to your 'second' computer for hand gesture recognition

-3. Source the turtlebot workspace.
+3. Source the TurtleBot workspace.
 For e.g, if your workspace is called `tbot_ws`, enter in command line:
     ```
     source ~/tbot_ws/devel/setup.bash
     ```

-4. On turtlebot computer, run:
+4. On TurtleBot computer, run:
     ```
     roslaunch tbotnav move_base_rtabmap.launch
     ```